KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

       ```

       This example is for the path `spec`.
 In this example, there is no value for
-      `spec.registry.server`, it will not be available to modify in the `Workload`.
+      `spec.registry.server`, and therefore `spec.registry.server` is not available to edit later in
+      the `Workload`.

       ```yaml
       config: